SWP Documentation & Guides

 tagged_document.core_tagsPhase, weight, symbolic_id, swp_sumUse for filtering, routing, or dashboard displays

-tagged_document.domain_tagsSector, regulatory standards, compliance tagsUse for compliance checks and audit reporting
+tagged_document.domain_tagsSector, regulatory standards, metadata tagsUse for metadata checks and audit reporting

 lora_guidanceFine-tuning parameters and tag dimension mappingsUse if building a custom LoRA adapter for SWP-native models